top of page

 Ancient Symbol for Clarity (Klarheit)

-As the above doctrine is believed by scholars to have originated collectively between 1400 BCE and 750 BCE, one ought then ponder what doctrine was presented to the man of former times?
-Early scholars date back the birth of Adam, spoken of in Genesis 2:7, to be around 4000 BCE (although modern scholars whom are revisiting the historic event have concluded a much earlier time of existence upward of 160,000 to 120,000 years ago).
+As the above doctrine is believed by scholars to have originated collectively between 1400 BCE and 750 BCE, one ought then ponder what doctrine was presented to the man of former times.
+Early scholars date back the birth of Adam, spoken of in Genesis 2:7, to be around 4000 BCE (although modern scholars whom are revisiting the historic event have concluded a much earlier time of existence, upward of 160,000 to 120,000 years ago).
 Irrespective of the vast time differential, all timeframes conjectured regarding the writing of the laws remain centuries 'succeeding' the time of Adam.
-Surely the one regarded as God would not have left his assumed first, and/or 'new' human creation, without guidance for centuries to come.
-Thus, logicity alone would reckon that as the 12 Commandments, later the 10 Commandments, and lastly the Second Law, was found to have been written thrice over, one ought give reasonable consideration to the feasibility of this doctrine having been written, resp. rewritten, many times over throughout the course of history.
-Moreover, it would reckon beyond rationality that the 'original version' of said doctrine would have more than likely sung a different tune, resp. spake of different guidance.
+Surely the one regarded as God would not have left his assumed first and/or 'new' human creation, without guidance for centuries to come.
+Thus, logicity alone would reckon that as the 12 Commandments, later the 10 Commandments, and lastly the Second Law, was found to have been written thrice over, one ought give reasonable consideration to the feasibility of this doctrine having been written, respectively rewritten, many times over throughout the course of history.
+Moreover, it would reckon beyond rationality that the 'original version' of said doctrine would have more than likely sung a different tune, respectively spake of different guidance.

 "Each human being is free to decide about his individual future.
 The human being has a free will, which means that he (she too, of course) can decide to do or not do a thing, to think in this or that way, etc. Depending on the decision, the future will be shaped and brought into effect.
 The thought is the cause, the action the effect.
 Each human being is constantly determining his life.
 There is no predetermination by a God.
 That which man considers as a predetermination can be changed anytime if the correct measures are taken."